irgaly/kottage/README.md

 cache.get<Int>("item2") // throws ClassCastException
 ```

 Serializable types are stored as String.
-It throws SerializationException if wrong types.
+It throws SerializationException if restore with wrong
+types.

 ```kotlin
 @Serializable